Constraints on Atomistic Disorder for Scalable Electron Spin Shuttling

-\emph{An Si--SiGe conveyor belt.}---As a vehicle to this study, we consider the experimentally-realized CB device of Ref.~\cite{seidler2022conveyor}, known as ``QuBus'', on which a charge shuttling fidelity of $99.42\pm0.02\%$ was observed.
+As a vehicle for this study, we consider the experimentally realized CB device of Ref.~\onlinecite{seidler2022conveyor}, known as ``QuBus,'' on which an electron charge shuttling fidelity of $99.7\pm0.3\%$ was observed over \SI{19}{\micro\meter}~\cite{xue2024si}.
 Electrons are shuttled through a \SI{10}{\nano\meter}-thick Si well interposed between Si$_{0.7}$Ge$_{0.3}$ layers, which impart biaxial tensile strain on the well.
 This SiGe--Si--SiGe heterostructure is topped by an Si cap and an Al$_2$O$_3$ oxide layer, in which six gates are embedded [Fig.~\ref{fig:diagram}].
-A constant voltage $V_S$ is applied on the two screening gates to confine electrons along the $y$ axis.
-Sinusoidal voltages are applied on the four clavier gates to shuttle electrons left to right:
+A constant voltage $V_S$ is applied to the two screening gates to confine electrons along the $y$ axis.
+Sinusoidal voltages are applied on the four clavier gates to shuttle electrons from left to right,